dcunited001/te-xel-io/app/posts/2015-02-03-nutrition-hacks-to-optimize-your-workouts.md

 If your brain has insufficient levels of these ions or these ions are not properly dispersed through your neurons, then your brain is going to have a real hard time keepin' it real.

 What's the problem?
 If simple nutrition can prevent health problems, then why don't we just *grow better food?*  *Strained resource systems* and **overpopulation**, quite simply.
 Another blog for another day.
-But basically, it would be incredibly difficult to make the numbers work and a lot of corporations -- *ahem,* Monsanto and McDonalds -- just don't want to believe it -- *because wouldn't that be inconveneint!*
+But basically, it would be incredibly difficult to make the numbers work and a lot of corporations -- *ahem,* Monsanto and McDonalds to name two -- just don't want to believe it -- *because wouldn't that be inconvenient!*

 ### Be Wary of General Supplements, Especially Herbal Combinations!